 Following the ESG surgery, the effectiveness of the medication is not expected to be affected.
 However, you may experience a longer onset time for medications in pill form.
 Anti-inflammatory medication such as Advil or Ibuprofen may irritate the stomach more than before the procedure.
 As you progress in losing weight, you may need to adjust or even eliminate certain medications.
 Losing weight can often alleviate symptoms caused or exacerbated by excess weight, making them unnecessary.
 Your doctors will be monitoring and adjusting any medications that you currently take if necessary.

-Am I On My Own After ESG Or Will I Get Help To Stay On Track?
+Am I On My Own After ESG or Will I Get Help To Stay On Track?

-Commit yourself, as the patient, to making lifestyle changes in accordance with doctor recommendations.
+Commit yourself, as the patient, to making lifestyle changes by doctor recommendations.
 Doing so will help you achieve maximum weight loss results and improve your health.
 But, you will not be doing this alone, you will have access to as much support as you need.
 You will have peers who are also on the same journey experiencing similar issues, you will be meeting with a nutritionist, your doctor as well as a psychologist on an ongoing basis.
 You will have an entire team supporting you on your weight loss journey.

-Can I Get Pregnant After Endoscopic Sleeve Gastroplasty?
+Can I Get Pregnant after Endoscopic Sleeve Gastroplasty?

 If you plan to become pregnant in the future, you should discuss this with your doctor at your initial consultation.
 We recommend waiting for a minimum of 18 months after ESG Surgery before attempting pregnancy.
 Since there is insufficient data on the potential impact of Endoscopic sleeve gastroplasty on pregnancy, the associated risks remain unknown.